PENA DEL TORO - MICHOACAN – Mexico

 Former collection Guy Joussemet since 1965

-Collection Galerie Mermoz depuis 2006
+Galerie Mermoz Collection since 2006

 Michoacán culture was located in Michoacán State in Western Mexico.
 It is renowned for the quality of its terracotta production, always full of life.
 This standing woman perfectly reveals the mastery of the pelletizing technique by the meticulousness of the details and the fineness of the incised motifs.
-The artist has used round volumes to convey an incredible grace to the piece, reflecting a sensual vision of women.